For 35 years Greater Manchester Immigration Aid Unit has been supporting people subject to immigration control.

 We are extremely busy and have very limited capacity to take on cases.
 We can provide advice but we are not currently able to take on cases or provide representation for the following types of cases:

-• New asylum claims
+• New asylum claims for adults

 • Refugee Family Reunion